👋 Hello hello! Thanks for reading The Momentum. Subscribe for free to receive new posts and support my work!

 Meaning — for Nezha to achieve Star Wars' strong cultural brand status remains a distant prospect.
 A more pragmatic goal for the Nezha team should be to focus on delivering exceptional upcoming films.
 If future installments cannot consistently exceed audience expectations, Nezha may become nothing more than a fleeting success.

-Chinese brands’ response to Trump's tariffs 💰
+Chinese brands’ response to tariffs 💰

 The following information is compiled from public brand announcements and media coverage